We feel that every denomination, para-church organization, religious group,

 ethical systems.
 They need to learn of both the good and evil impacts that each

 had on society throughout history.
-They need to be taught skills at analysis and "baloney detection."
-5
+Young people need to be taught skills at analysis and "baloney detection as an integral part of their education" 5

 About accuracy in our essays: